SPECUSA/loganalyzer/README.txt

 Installation

 1. Setup hadoop cluster for Log-Analyzer using Log-Analyze-Cluster-Setup
 2. Build Log-Analyzer application using NetBeans.
 3. Run jar file to process log files and then generate reports.
+4. Use shell scripts to start and stop Hadoop Cluster.Which is in scripts directory.

 For more details read Log-Analyzer documentation.